Water-holding frog: Distribution and habitat

-Behaviours and adaptations
+Behaviour and adaptations

 Water-holding frogs are ectothermic, meaning they depend on external sources of body heat.

-Aestivation is a behaviour characteristic of water holding frogs.
+Aestivation is behaviour characteristic of water holding frogs.
 It is similar to how other animals hibernate, except it takes place during summer as opposed to winter when weather conditions are hot and dry.
 This behaviour is a response to high temperatures and climate extremes of drought.
 By burrowing, the stresses of temperature and water loss on the frogs are minimised.
 Their burrows are usually in clay soils near roots of vegetationand can be up to 1 metre deep.
 During aestivation water holding frogs shed several layers of their skin and secrete a water-tight mucus cocoon that is used to line their burrow in order to retain and maintain water more effectively.
 They also tend to ingest this lining for additional nutrition when required.
 Due to aestivation leading to extended periods of time away from usual food sources, they become dependent on stored energy reserves.

 The common name of water-holding frog was given to this species due to its ability to store large amounts of water in its bladder.
 They are able to absorb up to half their body weight in water and store it in pockets in their skin as well as their bladder.
 Their ability to store water is what allows them to aestivate and survive underground for up to five years without drinking new water.
 During aestivation their metabolic rate slows and their oxygen consumption has been found to reduce by 70% compared to when they are above ground.

 Water-holding frogs are later awakened from aestivation when periods of rainfall occur, and they emerge to the surface to breed.
 Once they surface, they also swim in ponds to feed, using their hands to catch prey and stuff them into their mouths.
 They are active above ground during the night, and spend the day hidden beneath rocks and vegetation.
-They need to feed whilst they are above ground as they need to create fat reserves great enough to sustain them throughout the nest aestivation period.
+They need to feed whilst they are above ground as they need to create fat reserves great enough to sustain them throughout the next aestivation period.
 After feeding and breeding, they then bloat themselves with water and bury themselves in burrows once again.